 How to Conjugate Haitian Creole Verbs by Person

-Unlike English, Creole verbs always stay the same regardless of what person they are referring to.
+Unlike English, Creole verbs always stay the same regardless of the person they refer to.

-As you can see from the illustration below, the Creole verb se always remains the same in all situations.
+As you can see from the illustration below, the Creole verb se remains the same regardless of the subject.

-This rule applies to all Creole verbs except the verb bay.
-[Ftn .1*]
+This rule applies to all Creole verbs except the verb "bay."
+[See endnote 1*]

 Consider These Examples

-Notice how the verb pran (to take) always remains the same regardless of who is talking
+Notice how the verb pran (to take) always remains the same regardless of who is performing the action.

 1. Mwen pran bous mwen → I take my wallet